yuleicul/step/content/azure.md

 Q: what's the difference between various tokens?

-- [ ] This version of the library uses the OAuth 2.0 Authorization Code Flow with PKCE.
+This version of the library uses the OAuth 2.0 Authorization Code Flow with PKCE.
 To read more about this protocol, as well as the differences between implicit flow and authorization code flow, see the section in the @azure/msal-browser readme.

-## MSAL Common <Tag value="3.5 h" /> <Tag variant="red" value="In progress" />
+## MSAL Common <Tag value="3.5 h" />

 <Timestamp value='March, 2024' />